solo-io/workshops/gloo-edge/README.md

 EOF
 ```

-After applying the updated `RouteTable`, the proxy splits traffic equally accross versions.
+After applying the updated `RouteTable`, the proxy splits traffic equally across versions.

 ![Weighted Routing Diagram](images/weighted-routing.png)

-You can verify that requests are load balanced equally by refreshing the page and verifying that the versions switch between **version-1** and **version-2** approximately equally.
+You can verify that requests are load-balanced equally by refreshing the page and verifying that the versions switch between **version-1** and **version-2** approximately equally.
 Or execute the command below that makes 10 requests in a row.

 ```
 for i in {1..10}; do curl -s echo.solo.io; done